-In 2010, a 15% residential efficiency part of the building code was not approved by the NC Building Council, instead this code was considered to be voluntary and included as Appendix 4 to the 2012 NC Energy Conservation Code.
+Council, instead this code was considered to be voluntary and included as Appendix 4 to the 2012 NC Energy Conservation Code.
 The Carrboro Board of Aldermen is seeking statutory authority to pilot making Appendix 4 mandatory.
 Other approaches could be followed to pursue energy efficiency in new buildings beyond the current minimum code requirements.

-Implementation Healthier buildings (better air handling and moisture control) Opportunities Lower carbon emissions.
+Implementation Healthier buildings (better air handling and moisture control) Opportunities (UPDATED 10- Lower carbon emissions.
 Lower utility bills for occupants.
-Implementation Additional Town staff time.
-Challenges Statutory authority, or voluntary compliance from developers/builders Resources Needed Town staff to expand Building Code implementation and/or work with (human and material) Triangle Green Building Council to develop checklist and form of recognition.
+13-20) · Create a rewards program to recognize green builders. · Negotiate with developers, e.g. density bonus.
+This request may involve a text amendment to the Land Use Ordinance.
+Implementation Challenges Additional Town staff time.
+Statutory authority, or voluntary compliance from developers/builders Resources Needed (human Town staff to expand Building Code implementation and/or work and material) with Triangle Green Building Council to develop checklist and form of recognition.
 Anticipated Cost No significant cost anticipated Leadership Town staff, potentially with support from Planning Board Partners Triangle Green Building Council Time Frame Exploration could begin immediately.
 Identifying a champion will likely be needed.
-Fit with Items Pursuing 50% reduction Next Step(s) TBD Evaluation Criteria Number of buildings affected.
+Fit with Items (UPDATED 10- Pursuing 50 80% reduction 13-20) Next Step(s) TBD Evaluation Criteria Number of buildings affected.
 Reductions in metered utility energy usage and energy intensity (energy use per square foot)